 Choosing Whether to Offer Qualified Employee Annuities

-Although annuities offer a guaranteed stream of retirement income, not many organizations offer annuities as a traditional investment option.
-For example, a 2017 employee benefits survey reported that only 9% of HR professionals offer in-plan annuities.
+Although annuities offer a guaranteed stream of retirement income, not many organizations offer them among traditional investment options.

-- Finding an annuity provider that will be around for the long-haul.
-That way, the provider can pay an employee over the course of their life.
+- Finding an annuity provider that will be around for the long haul.
+If you do find one, they can pay an employee over the course of their lifetime.

 - Finding a provider that offers substantial liability protection.

-- Managing costs involved in factors like moving participants’ investments from one employer to another.
+- Managing costs related to moving participants’ investments from one employer to another.
 This generally entails fees that differ across providers/plans.

-While some employers do offer annuities as a central part of their retirement plans (they automatically enroll new employees unless they choose to opt out), the majority are not yet ready to offer annuities to their employees.
+While some employers do offer annuities as a central part of their retirement benefits (and automatically enroll new employees unless they choose to opt out), many businesses are not yet ready.

-Therefore, it’s crucial to dive into research to navigate and negotiate lower investment fees to provide the best possible annuity benefits.
-If a company’s workforce is large enough, negotiations can be much easier to initiate.
+It’s crucial to research how to navigate and negotiate lower investment fees and provide the best possible annuity benefits to your team.
+If a company’s workforce is large enough, negotiations may be much easier to initiate.